A magnetic avalanche as the central engine powering a solar flare: Observations and methods

-Analysis of the magnetic field structure shown in Figures \ref{fig:epol} and \ref{fig:sphere} was performed using Universal Fieldline Tracer (UFiT; https://github.com/Valentin-Aslanyan/UFiT; \citet{aslanyan2024}).
-The signed-log (slog) of the magnetic squashing factor, $Q$ \citep{titov2007,scott2017}, defined to be positive for closed field lines and negative for open field lines, is presented in the lower panel of Fig.\,\ref{fig:epol}.
-High $Q$ reveals the presence of strong gradients in the field line mapping, that correspond to either true separatrix surfaces or quasi-separatrix layers.
-We then identified magnetic nulls (regions prone to magnetic reconnection) using a trilinear null-finding method \citep[][]{chiti2020}.
 We mark the locations of three null points in the inset of the lower panel of Figure \ref{fig:epol}.
 These three nulls are located at altitudes between 16 and 30 Mm above the photosphere in the present extrapolation (their existence appears to be relatively robust to changing the time or resolution of the magnetogram employed, though the details of their positions vary).
 We then traced magnetic field lines passing close to the three nulls (Fig.\,\ref{fig:sphere}).
 Their footpoints align with many of the observed remote brightenings.
 Also visible is the footpoint of the flaring filament, located within the lower arcade below this structure.
 The trace of these arcades can be seen as sharp high-$Q$ lines in the inset of Figure \ref{fig:epol}, where the ``cross-hairs'' mark the approximate location of the filament footpoint.
 Although the potential field extrapolations are rather simplistic, there is a good observational correspondence of the traced field lines.
 In this scenario, the remote flare ribbons would have been caused by energy transfer from the flare site along the field lines from the null points and/or separators connecting them to one another where the reconnection was likely occurring \citep{2022LRSP...19....1P}.
-The flux rope breaks through this surface, enabled by the reconnection associated with the jets seen in \autoref{fig:avalanche}, causing the flux rope to become `disconnected' from the Sun at its southern end \citep[see also][]{2024ApJ...966...27K}.
+The flux rope breaks through this surface, enabled by the reconnection associated with the jets seen in \autoref{fig:avalanche}, causing the flux rope to become "disconnected" from the Sun at its southern end \citep[see also][]{2024ApJ...966...27K}.
 This disconnection process triggers rapid dynamics within the erupting flux rope.